First Class Mail: How Long Does First Class Mail Take?

 The exact process is followed every day, Monday through Friday.
 However, the Saturday collections may vary based on the average volume of parcels of a particular dropbox.

 Step 4: After the USPS worker picks up the First Class mailer from the mailbox, they take it to the Sectional Center Facility (SCF) of the respective city.

 Every major city has its assigned SCF.
 The location to which your mail piece goes depends on the location of the mailbox you use.

 You may even go so far as to find out the SCF of both the sender and receiver.
 Doing so will enable you to understand how long First Class mail takes to deliver.

-Step 5: The First Class Mail you sent arrives at the Sectional Center Facility or SCF along with other mails.
+Step 5: The First Class Mail you sent arrives at the Sectional Center Facility or SCF along with other mail.
 Here, your First Class mail gets sorted alongside the rest of the mailers.

 As you can imagine, USPS handles a massive number of direct mail every day.
 Hence, sorting mail is an essential part of the USPS’s operative procedures.

-USPS uses the 9-digits ZIP code for effectively sorting out the mail.
+USPS uses the 9-digit ZIP code for effectively sorting out the mail.
 Therefore, you must invest in an excellent direct mail automation system to verify and print complete addresses, including the ZIP code.

 Step 6: Once sorted, the First Class Mail goes to LAX.
 From here, the First Class Mail travels by air to the SCF respective to their destination.